P ≠ NP Proof

 // Satisfier is a simple function that returns 1 if the assignment of the

-input’s truth values to the variables of E, as above, satisfies it; otherwise
+input’s truth values to the variables of E, as above, satisfies it;

-in the E, then it returns 0, too.
-Satisfier can (and must) run in time P(n), of
+variables in the E, then it returns 0, too.
+Satisfier can (and must) run

-logic in order to its running time be the same for any input of length n.
+in time P(n), of course, and must not use short circuit logic in order to its running time be the same for

 05. }

-Thus, if there exists a P(n)-time
+Thus, if there exists a Poly(n)-time

 decider for XG-SAT, then it can decide the SAT in polynomial time (time P(n))